daisyzhou/dota-stalker/README.md

 * might want to stop using discord.py library and implement all that gateway stuff ourselves?
 * add a testing framework for the discord bot (use a mock MatchStream)
 * disallow using the anonymous user ID
+* retry db connections on exceptions
+* add a constraint to the table to not allow duplicate subscriptions from the same user (removes need for SELECT DISTINCT)
 * if it starts getting too slow, try parallelizing the sending messages to discord part
-* retry db connections on exceptions